Examination of the dissertation and the public defense

 How the dissertation announcement process works:

-- You will receive the announcement for review: check that the content is accurate.
+3. You will receive the announcement for review.
+Please note that you are responsible that the content is accurate and based on the results and findings of your research.
+When you are happy with the announcement, it will be sent to your supervisor for review.
 The reviewed announcement will be translated into Finnish.
 You will also receive the translation for review.
-If you are not a Finnish-speaker, we recommend you ask a native Finnish speaker from your department, e.g. your thesis supervisor, to check the Finnish terminology.
+If you are not a Finnish-speaker, a native Finnish speaker from your department, e.g. your thesis supervisor, will need to check the Finnish terminology.

 If you have any questions regarding the dissertation announcement, please contact the University’s Communications Unit (viestinta@uwasa.fi).